greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

 * Note: Need to build pinkySim specifically with command "make pinkySim" as building unit tests fails...
     * TODO: get to bottom of this.
+* Note: cloning is also messy for me.
+See updated README for details how I needed to do this on my dev system...
+    * TODO: get to bottom of this.
 * ARMv6-M Thumb instruction simulator.
 * I have forked this repo and am working on custom functionality geared specfically towards the Steam Controller reverse engineering effort.
     * Logging (--logExe chipType)
         * Creates csv log of all instructions and memory accesses executed during simulation.
+        * Creates C log of actions, which allows seconday way of visualizing simulation.
         * Currently "LPC11U37" is the only supported chip type
     * Disassembly
         * TODO: Worth spending time on option to out asm after running simulation? (will only cover instructions that were executed during sim)